rudifa/gocallgraph/README.md

   gocallgraph [command]

 Available Commands:
-  help        Help about any command raw         Get the raw call for the currrent module show        Display the svg file in browser svg         Convert the raw call graph to dot format and to svg file
+  add         Add a new function to visualize, as a caller or as a target. dot         Convert the raw call graph to dot file and to svg file find        Find a function in the raw callgraph help        Help about any command raw         Get the raw call for the currrent module show        Display the svg file in browser sub         Remove a function to visualize, as a caller or as a target.

 Flags:
   -h, --help      help for gocallgraph